JakeRoggenbuck/JakeRoggenbuck.github.io/content/posts/optimizing-course-api.md

 ### Optimization 1.
 Moving to Rust

-The route that severed data for all courses on the old backend was called `all_courses`.
+The route that served data for all courses on the old backend was called `all_courses`.
 The initial time of the route to send the 4MB of data was `6.369` seconds.
 This was calculated as an average of 50 total runs (see [methods section](#methods)).

 <!-- TODO: Host Rust backend on Render and get time it takes to run -->